paalped/fcc/README.md

-# A repository for self development
+# A repository for self development while pooping

 ## Goals:
  - create a mobile git repo for developing a django app on ios